 Do you know why I like this kind of question?
 Well, it is so personal that it motivates me to take my time and address the questions.
 It gives me that sense of responsibility that says, “I am helping a real person with a real problem.”

-The above questions sound too general, a kind of question I get asked when I teach to church family and young adults ministries leaders.
+The above questions sound too general, a kind of question I get asked when I give a seminar to church family and young adult ministry leaders.

-And the other thing is, when I see personal questions, I want to ask the person who asked the question different questions that may help me get to the bottom of their questions.
+And the other thing is, when I see personal questions, I want to ask the person, who asked the question, different questions that may help me to get to the bottom of their questions.

 So, this, in a way, is my advice to some of you who may send me your questions via email in the future (firstname.lastname@example.org).

 Even when you ask questions on a post on the Appeal for Purity Facebook page, try to ask personal questions without risking your privacy.
 Just know that it is not only you who live on this planet but all of us and the problems you are facing today are not new for some people since they have already faced them.
 So, these people who went through what you are going through today may come and reply to your comment and help you find a solution or an answer.

 This is the kind of helpful community I dream to raise on this page, especially among Ethiopians.
 Because of our culture, we all tend to suffer in secret; but that is not good for us.
 We need to do better than our fore-parents.
 Even if this is our culture, hiding and covering up our real lives from others, pretending that everything is okay with us, we should refuse to hold on to this “not so good culture” and replace it with a good one: Leading an authentic and transparent life before God and man, for our own good and for the glory of God we profess to worship.

 I got carried away!
 Sorry!